Molly Smitten-Downes

-Molly Alice Smitten-Downes (born 2 April 1987), known by her mononym Molly, is an English singer and songwriter.
+Molly Alice Smitten-Downes (born 2 April 1985), known by her mononym Molly, is an English singer and songwriter.

 Early life

-Born in Anstey, Leicestershire, Molly grew up in Rothley and attended Our Lady's Convent School in Loughborough.
+Born in Anstey, Leicestershire, Molly grew up in Rothley and attended Our Lady's Convent School (later known as Loughborough Amherst School) in Loughborough.
 She began starring in stage productions from the age of eight.
 She studied music at Leicester College and at the Academy of Contemporary Music in Guildford, Surrey.

 Career

 2005–10: Stunt

 Molly was a member of the British dance music project Stunt, who achieved chart success in 2008 with their collaboration mashup track "Raindrops (Encore une fois)" with Sash!, combining songs "Raindrops" (2006) and "Encore une fois" (1997).
 In 2009, Smitten-Downes teamed with Swedish producer and singer/songwriter Basshunter, for the collaboration "I Will Learn to Love Again", which is featured on his second UK album Bass Generation.

 2011–13: Career beginnings

 An acoustic EP Fly Away with Me was released on 18 December 2011.
 EP track "Shadows" was sampled by grime artist Marger and has been released on iTunes through 360 Records (21 August 2011).
 "Beneath The Lights", her collaboration with Swedish producer Anders Hansson, was released in April 2013 with Anders' project Dream Beats.
 "Never Forget", her collaboration with producer Darren Styles, was written and recorded in 2012.